emmamcivor/UoN_math_computing_seminar/README.md

 ```

 ## The procedure
-### Check if the server status
+### Check the server status
-You can use `top` to check the status of the server/machine you want to run multiple processes on.
+You can use `top` to check the status of the server/machine you want to run multiple processes on

 ### Prepare some input files
 I will assume you are in a `screen` session on one of the machines and want to run multiple instances of the (Matlab) script `test.m` concurrently on this machine.